finn/plack-handbook/en/14_use_plack_request.md

 ## Day 14: Use Plack::Request

 Plack is not a framework per se, but is more of a toolkit that contains PSGI server implementations as well as utilities like [plackup](http://advent.plackperl.org/2009/12/day-3-using-plackup.html), [Plack::Test](http://advent.plackperl.org/2009/12/day-13-use-placktest-to-test-your-application.html) and [Middleware components](http://advent.plackperl.org/2009/12/day-10-using-plack-middleware.html).

-Since Plack project is a revolution from [HTTP::Engine](http://search.cpan.org/perldoc?HTTP::Engine), there seems a demand to write a quick web application in Request/Response style handler API.
-Plack::Request gives you a nice Object Oriented API around PSGI environment hash and response array, just like Rack's Rack::Request and Response objects.
-It could also be used as a library when writing a new middleware component, and a base class for requests/responses when you write a new web application framework based on Plack.
+Since the Plack project is an evolution of [HTTP::Engine](http://search.cpan.org/perldoc?HTTP::Engine) there seems to be a demand to write quick web applications using a Request/Response style handler API.
+Plack::Request gives you a nice object oriented API around the PSGI environment hash and response array just like Rack's Rack::Request and Response objects.
+It could also be used as a library when writing a new middleware component or as a base class for requests/responses when you write a new web application framework based on Plack.

 ### Use Plack::Request and Response

-Plack::Request is a wrapper around PSGI environment, and the code goes like this:
+Plack::Request is a wrapper around the PSGI environment, using it looks like this:

     use Plack::Request;